Klinefelter syndrome: Physical manifestations

+Prepubertal

+At birth, bodily length, weight and head circumference are slightly lower on average than in males without XXY, though still generally within the normal range.
+Subtle featural changes may be observed, such as fifth finger clinodactyly (a curved fifth finger), high-arched palate, epicanthal folds and hypertelorism (increased distance between the eyes).
+In infancy, micropenis and cryptorchidism (an undescended testis or testes) are more frequent than in males without XXY, but still uncommon (<10%).

 As babies and children, those with XXY chromosomes may have lower muscle tone and reduced strength.
 They may sit up, crawl, and walk later than other infants.
 An average KS child will start walking at 19 months of age.
 They may also often have less muscle control and coordination than other children of their age.

+Pubertal and post-pubertal

 During puberty, KS subjects show less muscle mass, less facial and body hair, and broader hips as a consequence of low levels of testosterone.
 Delays in motor development may occur.
 As teens, persons with XXY may develop more breast tissue, have weaker bones, and a lower energy level than others.
 Testicles are affected and are usually less than 2 cm in length (and always shorter than 3.5 cm), 1 cm in width, and 4 ml in volume.

 By adulthood, individuals with KS tend to become taller than average, with proportionally longer arms and legs, less-muscular bodies, more belly fat, wider hips, and narrower shoulders.
 Some will show few or no symptoms, a lanky, youthful build and facial appearance, or a rounded body type.
 Gynecomastia (increased breast tissue) in males is common, occurring in up to 80% of cases.
 Approximately 10% of males with XXY chromosomes have gynecomastia noticeable enough that they may choose to have surgery.

 Individuals with KS are often infertile or have reduced fertility.
 Advanced reproductive assistance is sometimes required in order to produce offspring since approximately only 50% of males with Klinefelter syndrome can produce sperm.